loopwerk/loopwerk.io/content/articles/2025-09-30-announcing-spamusementcc.md

 **I missed it so much that I put online an archive: [spamusement.cc](https://www.spamusement.cc).**

 The site is built using [Saga](https://github.com/loopwerk/Saga) (of course), and the source can be found on [GitHub](https://github.com/kevinrenskers/spamusement.cc).
-No matter if you’re already acquainted with Spamusement or it’s completely new to you, I hope the comics make your day a smiley day.
+No matter if you're already acquainted with Spamusement or it's completely new to you, I hope the comics make your day a smiley day.